Who are the Institutional Holders in MacroGenics Inc. (MGNX)?

 MacroGenics Inc. (MGNX) Insider Activity

 A total of 12 insider transactions have happened at MacroGenics Inc. (MGNX) in the last six months, with sales accounting for 5 and purchases happening 7 times.
-The most recent transaction is an insider sale by Peters Jeffrey Stuart, the company’s General Counsel.
-SEC filings show that Peters Jeffrey Stuart sold 21,749 shares of the company’s common stock on Mar 08 at a price of $26.50 per share for a total of $0.58 million.
-Following the sale, the insider now owns 0.0 shares.
+The most recent transaction is an insider sale by Karrels James, the company’s SVP, CFO and Secretary.
+SEC filings show that Karrels James sold 15,000 shares of the company’s common stock on Mar 22 at a price of $33.00 per share for a total of $0.49 million.
+Following the sale, the insider now owns 0.14 million shares.

-MacroGenics Inc. disclosed in a document filed with the SEC on Dec 29 that Risser Eric Blasius (Sr VP & Chief Business Officer) sold a total of 500 shares of the company’s common stock.
-The trade occurred on Dec 29 and was made at $24.10 per share for $12050.0.
-Following the transaction, the insider now directly holds 44468.0 shares of the MGNX stock.
+MacroGenics Inc. disclosed in a document filed with the SEC on Mar 22 that Bonvini Ezio (Sr VP, Research & CSO) sold a total of 3,917 shares of the company’s common stock.
+The trade occurred on Mar 22 and was made at $32.00 per share for $0.13 million.
+Following the transaction, the insider now directly holds 79890.0 shares of the MGNX stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.